 - Undermining of nearby structures

-Risk assessment for excavation
+Risk Assessment for Excavation

-If a hazard is identified with an impact of the plant and underground services, there are particular controls in place that need to be actioned.
-During all of the stages of the excavation, a person must at all times, supervise the project and ensure that the workers are given clear instructions on working safely throughout the excavation.
+If a hazard is identified with an impact on the plant and underground services, there are particular controls in place that need to be actioned.
+During all the stages of the excavation, a person must at all times, supervise the project and ensure that the workers are given clear instructions on working safely throughout the excavation.
 The area must be scanned for underground services and a permit is required to excavate before the work commences.

 Avoiding lone working is of the highest importance to the Safe Excavation team and even though you can hire one operator or two, our team members will never be working on their own on-site, as there will always be a contractor with them.
 Excavation is a two-man job and despite sometimes working out of hours, our priority is the safety of the on-site team.